yongcongwang/note/docs/Math/Linear-Algebra/12_matrix_space.md

 ### 3 by 3 matrices

 We were looking at the space $M$ of all 3 by 3 matrices.
-We identified some subspaces; the symmetric 3 by 3 matrices $S$, the upper triangular 3 by 3 matrices $U$ and the intersection $D$ of these two spaces - the space of diagonal 3 by 3 matrices.
+We identified some subspaces:

+- the symmetric 3 by 3 matrices $S$,
+- the upper triangular 3 by 3 matrices $U$
+- and the intersection $D$ of these two spaces - the space of diagonal 3 by 3 matrices.

 The dimension of $M$ is 9; we must choose 9 numbers to specify an element of $M$.
 The space $M$ is very similar to $\mathbb{R}^9$.
 A good choice of basis is: